SamScherer1/PlaybackDemoSwift/README.md

 The tutorial is currently only available in Objective C.

 ## Known Issues
-PlaybackDemoSwift hasn't been completely converted to swift from its Objective C counterpart.
+PlaybackDemoSwift hasn't been completely converted to Swift from its Objective C counterpart.

 ## Feedback